 There is a new mandate released on 18th December 2017 regulated by Federal Motor Carrier Administration.
-Logistics and carrier business should have electronic logging device ELD.
-This change in the law drives a need for applications that integrated with a software and can become the part of hour logging system.
+Logistics and carrier businesses should have electronic logging device ELD.
+This change in the law drives a need for applications that integrated with software and can become part of an hour logging system.
 And this had given e-logging app development a big necessity.
 You need to know about the e-logging device as well as the software that will be your business compliant.

 Now we have got an idea of how to build uber for delivery trucks.
 Let’s have a look at the popular uber like delivery apps that are making it big.
 It will cover up everything I’ve mentioned above and how to implement it.

 Doft – An Uber For Delivery Trucks Model

 Doft is one of the most popular on-demand trucking platform that works on the truck sharing economy.
 They are revamping the old traditional trucking and logistics industry with their truck dispatch software and mobile apps.
 They provide real-time access to trucks, GPS tracking, instant rate, and reduced deadhead miles.